webmaster442/BookGen/Commands.md

 -c, --command:
     Required argument.
 Specifies the command for which the json template will be created.

 -d, --dir:
     Optional argument.
 Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+# NewPage

+Creates a new markdown page.

+`BookGen NewPage -n [file] {-d [directory]}`
+`BookGen NewPage --name [file] {-dir [directory]}`

+Arguments:

+-n, --name:
+    File name.
+Specifies new file name

+-d, --dir:
+    Optional argument.
+Specifies work directory.
 If not specified, then